Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Discussion

 This representation shows that the buildup of system–environment correlations is governed by the interplay between dynamical response and environmental fluctuations encoded in the Keldysh Green functions.

 Figure~\ref{Entanglement} shows the evolution of the system entropy $S_{\mathrm{sys}}(t)$ of entropy bathtub (blue solid curve) and the system–environment mutual information $I_{S:E}(t)$ of entanglement entropy (red dashed curve), with important differences.
 The curves are obtained by numerically solving the generalized master equation with the same exponential memory kernel and life-stage divisions used in the model of entropy bathtub in Section \ref{Bathtub}.
-During development, system entropy $S_{\mathrm{sys}}$ decreases as biological order emerges while mutual information $I_{S:E}$ rises sharply, reflecting the progressive formation of system–environment correlations and the embedding of structural information into environmental degrees of freedom.
-For example, a protein folding into its native conformation becomes correlated with surrounding solvent molecules and ions, creating a persistent information signature.
-In maturity, $I_{S:E}$ remains high and fluctuates around a plateau, sustaining homeostasis, while $S_{\mathrm{sys}}$ is low and stable with memory-induced fluctuations producing minor oscillations.
-During aging, $I_{S:E}$ decays and $S_{\mathrm{sys}}$ increases, indicating that the weakening of correlations precedes the growth of internal disorder and functional decline.
-Finally, after death, $I_{S:E}$ drops to a residual value as $S_{\mathrm{sys}}$ relaxes toward thermodynamic equilibrium, signaling the near-complete loss of correlations and the system’s relaxation to equilibrium.